Discrete State-Action Abstraction via the Successor Representation: Introduction

+Our method for state abstraction is based on the \emph{Successor Representation}, which intuitively characterizes states based on ``what happens after visiting this state''.
+By learning a \emph{discrete} state abstraction, we take advantage of a simple and natural definition for action abstraction: abstract actions are policies which help the agent navigate between pairs of abstract states \citep{abel2020value}.
 We motivate our interest in discrete abstractions in two ways.
-Firstly, many of the decisions an agent must make in the world are discrete and depend on discrete objects with properties that are not continuously comparable.
-For example, a room has a discrete number of doors, and the length of the optimal path out of the room does not change continuously as a function of the number of doors.
-While we can still model such decision problems using continuous representations, it has been shown that policies trained in such continuous spaces struggle precisely at points of discontinuity \citep{tang2019discontinuity}.
+Firstly, many of the decisions an agent must make in the world are discrete and depend on discrete objects or properties.
+For example, the length of the optimal path out of a room does not change continuously as a function of the number of doors.
+While we can still model such decision problems using continuous representations, it is known that discrete metrics cannot be perfectly embedded in continuous spaces \citep{bourgain1985lipschitz}, and it has been shown empirically that policies trained in such continuous spaces struggle precisely at points of discontinuity \citep{tang2019discontinuity}.

-The second motivation is that classical algorithms for planning in discrete spaces are better understood and provide stronger guarantees; in fact, we often deal with continuous spaces by discretizing them \citep{kavraki1996probabilistic}.
-Moreover, a discrete abstraction represents an explicit reduction in the size of the state space, in which both the depth and branching factor of future search can be easily controlled.
-Thus, it is simpler and more efficient to reuse our discrete abstraction to navigate the environment.
+The second motivation is that classical algorithms for planning in discrete spaces are better understood and provide stronger guarantees; in fact, we often deal with continuous spaces by discretizing them with the help of local planners \citep{kavraki1996probabilistic}.
+Our action abstraction is like a local planner, except learned rather than specified ahead of time.
+Moreover, our discrete abstraction represents an explicit reduction in the size of the state space, in which both the depth and branching factor of future search can be easily controlled.
+Thus, it is simpler and more efficient to reuse it to navigate the environment.